Regression modelling of spatiotemporal extreme U.S. wildfires via partially-interpretable neural networks: Discussion

 \section{Discussion}

 We have proposed a framework for performing semi-parametric extreme quantile regression using partially-interpretable neural networks.
-The methodology unifies the tail robustness and theoretical strength of parametric EV models, the high predictive accuracy and computational efficiency of neural networks, and the interpretability of linear and spline-based regression models, allowing us to accurately estimate extreme quantiles whilst simultaneously performing statistical inference.
+The methodology unifies the tail robustness and theoretical strength of parametric extreme-value models, the high predictive accuracy and computational efficiency of neural networks, and the interpretability of linear and spline-based regression models, allowing us to accurately estimate extreme quantiles whilst simultaneously performing statistical inference.
 To complement this flexible methodological framework, we propose a new point process model for extreme values that circumvents issues concerning finite lower-bounds on the process intensity function, which is a key issue when training neural networks.
-We use a large ensemble of neural networks to model the compound risk of extreme wildfires in the contiguous U.S., with separate models proposed for the occurrence and spread of extreme wildfires.
-Our approach allows for the identification of high-risk areas of the U.S., as well as facilitating inference that reveals interesting insight into the driving behaviour of wildfires, which is important for risk assessment and mitigation.
-Sections~\ref{analysis_sec} and Appendix~\ref{architecture_compare_sec} highlight the predictive power of convolutional networks, which are capable of capturing spatial patterns in predictors, when they are applied to our data; we capitalise on their performance in our analyses in Section~\ref{analysis_sec}.
-A drawback of CNNs (and the recurrent neural networks we tried) is that they are only applicable to gridded data, which has been constructed as a sequence of images.
-Moreover, they can suffer from edge effects if the convolutional filters must pass outside of the spatial domain $\mathcal{S}$; recall that predictor values for locations that lie outside of $\mathcal{S}$ are set to zero, i.e., the mean of the predictor across all space-time locations.
+We use a large ensemble of neural networks to model the compound risk of extreme wildfires in the contiguous U.S., with separate models proposed for the occurrence and spread of extreme wildfires. {Our approach allows for the identification of high-risk areas of the U.S. and spatiotemporal trends in the wildfire distribution, as well as facilitating inference that reveals interesting insight into the spatial variation of the driving behaviour of extreme wildfires.} {Our extreme quantile regression model is computationally-scalable and capable of extracting information from a complex, high-dimensional predictor set ($d>40$).
+This comprises mostly environmental variables, and so our model omits anthropogenic factors that may also drive the behaviour of U.S. wildfires.
+Wildfire politics, i.e., suppression and mitigation policies, vary across the U.S., and they are likely to directly impact the occurrence and extent of wildfires \citep[see, e.g., ][]{kupfer2020climate, barnett2016using, dunn2020wildfire}.
+Quantifying the efficacy of wildfire policies and incorporating this information into our model is a future endeavour that would be interesting to pursue. } Section~\ref{sec:model_compare} highlights the predictive power of convolutional networks, which are capable of capturing spatial patterns in predictors, when they are applied to our data.
+Further extensions of our model could leverage recurrent neural networks that capture temporal structure in data.
+For example, long short-term memory neural networks \citep{hochreiter1997long} have been successfully used for prediction in a number of environmental applications, e.g., North Atlantic Oscillation index \citep{yuan2019prediction}, influenza trends \citep{liu2018lstm}, sea surface temperatures \citep{liu2018td} and basin water levels \citep{shuofeng2021lstm}, and these can be combined with CNNs to build neural networks that model spatiotemporal structure.
+A drawback of CNNs is that they are only applicable to gridded spatial data, which have been constructed as a sequence of images.
 Hence, future studies may benefit from using alternatives to the CNN.
 For example, \cite{scarselli2008graph} propose graphical neural networks (GNNs), which are applicable to data with a graphical structure.
-Recent developments (see review by \cite{zhou2020graph}) of GNNs have seen the proposal of convolutional \citep{kipf2016semi} and recurrent (e.g., \cite{li2015gated}) extensions that can handle data which are irregularly-spaced throughout $\mathcal{S}$ and $\mathcal{T}$, respectively; hence they could be used in our framework to model the extremes of processes observed at point locations or on irregularly-spaced grids.
+Recent developments \citep[see review by][]{zhou2020graph} of GNNs have seen the proposal of convolutional \citep{kipf2016semi} and recurrent \cite[e.g.,][]{li2015gated} extensions that can handle data which are irregularly-spaced throughout $\mathcal{S}$ and $\mathcal{T}$, respectively; hence they could be used in our framework to model the extremes of processes observed at point locations or on irregularly-spaced grids.